Database Setup

 ]}.

-This runs rebar3 kura compile after every rebar3 compile, scanning your schemas and generating migrations for any changes.
+This runs rebar3 kura compile before every rebar3 compile, scanning your schemas and generating migrations for any changes.

 Verifying the connection